-The Academy is a member of cOAlition S and uses Plan S principles and practices in its funding guidelines.
+The Academy is a member of coAlition S and uses Plan S principles and practices in its funding guidelines.
 In addition, the Academy applies the National Policy for Open Access to Scholarly Publications.
-When reviewing publication plans, reviewers are asked to take note of the Academy's open access policy and value the applicants' efforts to publish in OA journals or use other alternatives that secure the immediate open access of articles.
 All peer-reviewed articles written in Academy-funded projects should be published with immediate open access.
 Researchers may use OA journals, platforms, repositories or journals that commit to full OA by 2024.